Sick Time Policy

 - Newly hired regular and term employees receive the sick time allotment immediately, but generally no sick time may be taken in the first 90 days of employment.
 This general approach is to support a successful orientation and review (probationary) period.

 - Temporary and On-call employees may use paid sick time after 90 days of employment.
+PLEASE NOTE: This requirement has been temporarily relaxed during the COVID-19 pandemic.

 - Students can use accrued sick time as it becomes available.